eunomia-bpf/nvbit-tutorial/README.md

-# NVBit (NVidia Binary Instrumentation Tool)
+# NVBit Tutorial: Comprehensive Guide to GPU Binary Instrumentation

-NVIDIA Corporation
+This repository provides a comprehensive, blog-style tutorial for learning NVIDIA Binary Instrumentation Tool (NVBit).
+It offers detailed, step-by-step guidance with in-depth explanations of code to help you understand GPU binary instrumentation concepts and techniques.

 NVBit is covered by the same End User License Agreement as that of the NVIDIA CUDA Toolkit.
 By using NVBit you agree to End User License Agreement